maemo-leste/maemo-leste.github.io/content/pages/page.rst

 Debian based
 ============

-Maemo Leste is based on Devuan Beowulf (Debian Buster) and all supported devices ship with recent mainline Linux kernels.
+Maemo Leste is based on Devuan Daedalus (Debian Bookworm) and all supported devices ship with recent mainline Linux kernels.

 The project is almost usable as a daily driver for your device.
 We are